Aleksandr Torshin: Biography

 He graduated from the All-Union Legal Correspondence Institute with a degree in law in 1978.
 From 1990 to 1991 he was an employee of the department for relations with socio-political organizations of the apparatus of the CPSU Central Committee.

 From 1995 to 1998 he was the State Secretary of the Bank of Russia, was responsible for interaction with government bodies, public organizations and the media.
+During this time, he allegedly met with Alexander Romanov often.

 In 1998, he assumed the authority of a representative of the government of the Russian Federation in the State Duma in the rank of deputy head of the government apparatus.

 From 1999 to 2001, he worked as Deputy General Director – State Secretary of the State Corporation "Agency for Restructuring Credit Organizations".

 In January 2001, Alexander Torshin becomes a member of the Federation Council from the government of the Russian Republic of Mari El.

 In January 2002, he was appointed deputy chairman of the Federation Council.

 In August 2004, he joined the ranks of the party "United Russia".

 In September 2008, Torshin became the first deputy chairman of the Federation Council.

 From May 18 to September 21, 2011, served as chairman of the Federation Council.

 He served in the Federation Council of Russia, the upper house of the Russian parliament, from 2001 to 2015, and as its acting Chairman for four months in 2011.
+During his time as a senator, he was on Russia's powerful National Anti-Terrorism Committee for more than a decade.
 Torshin, originating from the Mari El Republic, a republic in Russia, is a leading figure in the ruling United Russia party.

 There have also been accusations made that he is a leading figure within the Russian mafia.

 Republican Dana Rohrabacher called Torshin "sort of the conservatives' favorite Russian".

+Torshin is closely associated with Vyacheslav Vasilyevich Kalashnikov (Вячеслав Васильевич Калашников), who is president of the private military contractor (PMC) Moran Security Group (MSG), a colonel in the FSB reserve and an adviser to Russian Senator Torshin.
+In 2013, Vyacheslav Kalashnikov interviewed prospective candidates who formed the Slavonic Corps.